victormico/viatgle/README.md

 # Viatgle
-A game to find the shortest path between two comaarques of the Catalan countries.
+A game to find the shortest path between two comarques of the Catalan countries.

+The preview of the game in development can be found [here](https://victormico.github.io/viatgle/).

 # Known issues